mynyml/holygrail/README.md

 Examples
 --------

-Use the `js` method in your functional tests to execute javascript within the context of a view
+Use the `js` method in your functional tests to execute javascript within the context of a view (the last response body)

     class PeopleControllerTest < ActionController::TestCase